 Astana Economic Forum

-The President in his speech for the opening ceremony pointed out five lessons of the global crisis:
+President Nazarbayev's speech at the VI AEF pointed out five lessons of the global crisis:

 The key messages of the President's statements were the following:

 Kazakhstan is achieving the target to enter the club of 50 most competitive countries in the world, Strategy “Kazakhstan 2050” will contribute to the transformation of Kazakhstan into a top 30 most developed country of the world, where progress is based on innovative economic and social principles, actively develop renewable energy sources and allocate 2% of GDP annually for investments into “green modernization”,

 establishment of the Board of Trustees to finance the research of fundamental aspects of the idea of G-Global.
 More than 12500 delegates including around 3200 foreign delegates from 136 countries attended the Forum, including 30 heads of international organizations, 12 former Heads of the states and Governments, 10 Nobel Prize winners, 40 ministers, 28 deputy ministers.
 Among guests were: President of the United Nations General Assembly Vuk Jeremic, Prime Minister of Macedonia Nikola Gruevski, Deputy Prime Minister of Iraq Rowsch Noori Sideq Shaways, Under-Secretary-General of the United Nations, Head of the Department of Economic and Social Affairs Wu Hongbo, Under-Secretary-General of the United Nations, Executive Secretary of the United Nations Economic Commission for Europe (UNECE) Sven Alkalaj, Secretary-General of the UN Conference on Trade and Development (UNCTAD) Supachai Panitchpakdi, Deputy Director-General of the World Trade Organization (WTO) Alejandro Jara.